 - Attend Physician Consortium for Performance Improvement Meetings; March meeting in Washington, D.C. and October meeting in Chicago

-Based on careful review of the applications and accompanying materials, one (1) fellow will be selected for the 2020-2021 program.
-Applicants will be notified no later than March 20, 2020.
+Based on careful review of the applications and accompanying materials, one (1) fellow will be selected for the next cycle’s program.
 Selection will be based on a commitment and strong interest in science and quality issues as evidenced by:

 - Enthusiasm and relevance of the applicant’s essay